agiantra123/learn-react-native/README.md

 Using react-native init

 App features:

--Get build model of device
+- get build model of device

 ## More Readings